RHYTHM, OBSERVATION, UNDERSTANDING, TRANSFORMATION, & EXPRESSION.

 C. Phillip Willette'

-Mirra: She’s deep purple like the inside of a plum or a fancy fig. Mirra has been navigating the brambles of traumatic past experiences.
-It’s true, she’s unwittingly jumped right into bramble bushes before.
-Curation for this literary journal has been a blackberry among the thorns.
-In this space she explores fruit of syntax of with all its facets; drupelet by drupelet, so that when it gets right down to it her body can assimilate what it’s digesting.
+mirra.
+She’s deep purple like the inside of a plum or a fancy fig. Been navigating the brambles of traumatic past experiences.
+It’s true, she has unwittingly jumped right into bramble bushes before.
+Curation for this literary/artistic journal has been a blackberry among the thorns.
+In this space she explores the fruit of syntax with all its facets; drupelet by drupelet so when it gets right down to it, her body can assimilate what it’s digesting.
 Thorn, stem, rhizome, root fruit, flower.
 Go on, ask her.